sethjuarez/pytorchintro/README.md

 5. Optimize the model parameters
 6. Save model
 7. Put model into production

-The notebooks presented in this repo are divided into two overlpping sections:

-- Problem, Data, Experimentation - Local
-- Large Scale Experimentation, Deployment - Cloud

 # Local
 The [starting notebook](learn.ipynb) shows the local approach